rodneyshupe/Cookbook/Recipes/SoupsAndStews/SilkyButternutSquashSoup.rst

 Soup
 ^^^^

-1. Heat butter in large Dutch oven over medium-low heat until foaming;
-   add shallots and cook, stirring frequently, until softened and translucent, about 3 minutes.
-Add squash scrapings and seeds and cook, stirring occasionally, until fragrant and butter turns saffron colour, about 4 minutes.
-Add 6 cups water and 1 1/2 teaspoons salt to Dutch oven and bring to boil over high heat; reduce heat to medium-low, place squash cut-side down in steamer basket, and lower basket into pot.
-Cover and steam until squash is completely tender, about 30 minutes.
-Off heat, use tongs to transfer squash to rimmed baking sheet; reserve steaming liquid.
-When cool enough to handle, use large spoon to scrape flesh from skin into medium bowl; discard skin.
+1. Heat the butter in a large Dutch oven over medium-low heat until foaming.
+Add the shallots and cook, stirring frequently, until softened and translucent, about 3 minutes.
+Add the squash scrapings and seeds and cook, stirring occasionally, until fragrant and the butter turns saffron colour, about 4 minutes.
+Add 6 cups water and 1 1/2 teaspoons salt and bring to a boil over high heat.
+Reduce the heat to medium-low, place the squash cut-side down in a steamer basket, and lower the basket into the pot.
+Cover and steam until the squash is completely tender, about 30 minutes.
+Off heat, use tongs to transfer the squash to a rimmed baking sheet; reserve the steaming liquid.
+When cool enough to handle, use a large spoon to scrape the flesh from the skin into a medium bowl; discard the skin.
-2. Pour reserved steaming liquid through mesh strainer into second bowl;
-   discard solids in strainer.
-Rinse and dry Dutch oven.
+2. Pour the reserved steaming liquid through a mesh strainer into a second bowl; discard the solids in the strainer.
+Rinse and dry the Dutch oven.
-3. In blender, puree squash and reserved liquid in batches, pulsing on low until smooth.
-Transfer puree to Dutch oven; stir in cream and brown sugar and heat over medium-low heat until hot.
-Add salt to taste; serve immediately.
+3. Puree the squash and reserved liquid in the blender in batches, pulsing on low until smooth.
+Transfer the puree to the Dutch oven, stir in the cream and brown sugar, and heat over medium-low heat until hot.
+Add salt to taste and serve immediately.

 Cinnamon-Sugar Croutons
 ^^^^^^^^^^^^^^^^^^^^^^^

-1. Adjust oven rack to the middle position and heat the oven to 350F.
+1. Adjust the oven rack to the middle position and heat the oven to 350F.
+Toss the bread cubes with the melted butter in a medium bowl.
-   Toss the bread cubes with melted butter in a medium bowl.
-In a small bowl, combine cinnamon and sugar; sprinkle over the bread cubes and toss to combine.
+   In a small bowl, combine the cinnamon and sugar; sprinkle over the bread cubes and toss to combine.
-2. Spread the bread cubes in a single layer on a parchment-lined baking sheet and bake until crisp, 8 to 10 minutes (The croutons can be stored in an airtight container for several days.)
-Sprinkle over soup just before serving.
+2. Spread the bread cubes in a single layer on a parchment-lined baking sheet and bake until crisp, 8 to 10 minutes.
+(The croutons can be stored in an airtight container for several days.)
+Sprinkle over the soup just before serving.